datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    specifications, making Sesam a very robust and comprehensive tool.

 Pipes:
-   Pipes handles the transformation of the data and specifies where the data is supposed to be sent.
+   Pipes handle the transformation of the data and specifies where the data is supposed to be sent.
 Manipulation of the data is done through Sesam’s own Data Transformation Language (DTL) which allows you to add, remove, transform and combine data according to